jeffreydwalter/oauth/README.md

 If authorization token will expire, the client can regenerate the token calling the authorization server and using the refresh_token grant type.

 ## Authorization Middleware
-The Gin-Gonic middleware _BearerAuthentication_ intercepts the resource server calls and authorizes only resource requests containing a valid bearer token.
+The go-chi middleware _BearerAuthentication_ intercepts the resource server calls and authorizes only resource requests containing a valid bearer token.

 ## Token Formatter
 Authorization Server crypts the token using the Token Formatter and Authorization Middleware decrypts the token using the same Token Formatter.